dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1490: Land is foundational for community and life.
+### T1490: Land is fundamental to homes, food, and communities.

 |Support|
 |---|